ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 ## ... and...

-What if the none of the above learning techniques fits the problem ($X,Y$) at hand?
+What if none of the above learning techniques fits the problem ($X,Y$) at hand?

 We'll see:
 - a method for applying techniques suitable for $X=\\mathbb{R}^p$ to problems where a multivariate $X$ includes categorical variables
 - a few methods for applying techniques suitable for $X=\\mathbb{R}^p$ to problems where $X=$ strings
 - two methods for applying techniques suitable for binary classification ($|Y|=2$) to multiclass classification problems ($|Y|\\ge 2$)

-What for the other kinds of problems?
+What about the other kinds of problems?

 ---